 Why We Exist

-In 2004, the BRBC was designated by Alberta Environment as the Watershed Planning and Advisory Council for the Bow River basin in Alberta’s Water for Life strategy.
+In 2000, the BRBWC formally amalgamated with a separate independent charity and moved to “arms-length” from government.
+This newest incarnation is the Bow River Basin Council (BRBC) and, in 2004, was designated as the Watershed Planning and Advisory Council (WPAC) for the Bow River Basin in Alberta’s Water for Life Strategy.

 Today, the BRBC continues in its capacity as a WPAC, and includes membership from urban and rural municipalities; irrigation, agricultural, commercial and industrial companies; educational, recreational and ecological interests; Indigenous peoples; provincial and federal governments; and the general public.